Freegrounds Junior School Admission Policy 2018-2019

 2. (For applicants in the normal admission round only) Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends Freegrounds Junior School rather than any other.
 (Appropriate medical or psychological evidence must be provided in support.)

-3. Children living in the catchment area of Freegrounds Junior School (see (ii) in Definitions) who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or linked infant school (Freegrounds Infant School) who will still be on roll at the time of admission.
-[See 6 for additional children who may be considered under this criterion.]
+4. Children living in the catchment area of Freegrounds Junior School (see (iii) in Definitions) who at the time of application have a sibling (see (iv) in Definitions) on the roll of the school or the linked infant school, Freegrounds Infant School, who will still be on roll at the time of admission.
+[See 8 for additional children who may be considered under this criterion.]

-4. Children living out of the catchment area of Freegrounds Junior School who were allocated a place at a linked infant school in the normal admission round in a previous year because the child was displaced (see (iv) in Definitions) from the catchment school for their address, and they remain living in the catchment area.
+5. Children living out of the catchment area of Freegrounds Junior School who were allocated a place at Freegrounds Infant School in the normal admission round in a previous year because the child was displaced (see (v)in Definitions) from the catchment school for their address and they remain living in the catchment area.

-6. Children living out of the catchment area of Freegrounds Junior School who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or linked infant school who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school or linked infant school in the normal admission round in a previous year because the child was displaced (see (iv) in Definitions) from the catchment school for their address, the application will be considered under 3, above, subject to the siblings still living in the catchment area.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or linked infant school under this criterion as a consequence of their elder sibling’s displacement and they remain living in the catchment area].
+7. Children living out of the catchment area of Freegrounds Junior School who at the time of application have a sibling (see (iv) in Definitions) on the roll of Freegrounds Junior School or Freegrounds Infant School who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at Freegrounds Junior School or Freegrounds Infant School in the normal admission round in a previous year because the child was displaced (see (v) in Definitions) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Freegrounds Junior School or Freegrounds Infant School under this criterion as a consequence of their elder sibling’s displacement and they remain living in the catchment area].

 9. Other children living out of the catchment area of Freegrounds Junior School.

-(i) This criterion provides priority for children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-It can also be used for children who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
+(i) Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+Previously looked after children are those who were looked after but ceased to be so because they became subject to an adoption order, child arrangements order or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
 Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-(iii) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
+(iv) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Criteria 3 and 6 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
+Criteria 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.

 If the school is oversubscribed from within any of the above categories, straight line distance will be used to prioritise applications; applicants living nearer the school have priority.
 Distances will be measured from the Ordnance Survey home address point to the school reception using Hampshire County Council’s Geographic Information Systems (GIS).
 Distances to multiple dwellings will give priority to the ground floor over the first floor and so on.
 On individual floors, distances will be measured to the stairs leading to the communal entrance.
 Where two or more applicants are equidistant, random allocation will be used to allocate the place.
 An explanation of the random allocation procedure is available on the County website.

-The governors will admit any pupil whose final statement of special educational needs or Education, Health & Care Plan (EHCP) names the school.
+The governors will admit any pupil whose final education, health and care plan or statement of special educational needs names the school.
 Where possible such children will be admitted within the PAN.

 2. Multiple births